top of page

 We often wait for dramatic confirmation, but God frequently speaks through quiet nudges and gentle invitations.
 Purpose unfolds step by step through obedience, not all at once through clarity.

-Common Hindrances
+Common Hindrances:

-• Constant distraction
+• Constant distraction.

-• Fear of hearing wrong
+• Fear of hearing wrong.

-• Expecting God only in big moments
+• Expecting God only in big moments.

-• Doubting what you sense
+• Doubting what you sense.

-How to Move Forward Create intentional quiet.
+Create intentional quiet.
 Learn God’s voice through scripture.
 Obey in small steps.
 Trust God’s patience with your growth.

 Journal Prompt: When have I sensed God nudging me before—and how did I respond?